mace-cream/slurm-test-env/README.md

 ## Further experiment
 With the test environment, we can submit some test jobs and observe the queue behaviour with `squeue`.
 We also test the job array functionality in our test environment.

+## How to setup the hardware again on the 15th floor
+You need 4 workstation positions.
+One should be relatively stable, which is used as manage node.
+We recommend to use desktop computer as manage node.
+For the other three computing nodes.
+You can three `raspberrypi`.
+Each "pi" should be powered and connected to the local network by network cable.